nahi/examples/cext/README.txt

+# Install curb gem as usual.
-0% jruby -S gem install curb
+jruby -S gem install curb

-Fetching: curb-0.7.10.gem (100%)
-Building native extensions.
-This could take a while...
-Successfully installed curb-0.7.10
-1 gem installed
+# If it raises an exception, try to build cext from the source.
+1.6 GA should bundle pre-built cext libs.